-Elective opportunities are intended to allow students the to opportunity to explore their particular career interests.
+Elective opportunities are intended to allow students the opportunity to explore their particular career interests.

-The University of Texas at Austin Dell Medical School curriculum encompasses 20 weeks of required electives that must be taken during the MS3 or MS4 years.
-No more than eight weeks of required electives may be taken elsewhere.
+The University of Texas at Austin Dell Medical School curriculum encompasses twenty (20) weeks of required electives that must be taken during the MS3 or MS4 years.
+No more than eight (8) weeks of required electives may be taken elsewhere.
 Students are strongly encouraged to consult with faculty and their Academic Advisors and use electives to both explore potential career choices and to broaden their medical expertise.
-The student's Academic Advisor, or their designee, must approve the student's electives prior to beginning the experiences.
+The student's Academic Advisor, or his or her designee, must approve a student's electives prior to beginning the experience.